We stand with Ukraine to help keep people safe. Join us

 To compromise the initial gateway email or to trick the receivers of the BEC email, the attackers will use one of the following methods:

 At first, the attacker gets access to a business email account belonging to a top manager (hence the "CEO attack" nickname).
 Next, they reach their goals by manipulating the employees.
 Phishing plays a big role in this.
-Including business email compromise cases, the number of phishing cases has increased to 36% of security/data breaches in business compared to 25% in the last year (2020).
+In business email compromise cases, the average time it takes a person to fall for a phishing scam is under 60 seconds.

 Types of BEC